thirteenaladdins/octo-studio/SETUP_GUIDE.md

-# Art Generation Studio - Setup Guide
+# Octo Studio - Setup Guide

 This is the **art generation** repository that creates artworks using templates and AI.